-- The primary Serial ATA (SATA) hard drive must be connected to the dark blue primary SATA connector on the system board labeled SATA0. - Connect the first SATA optical drive to the white SATA connector on the system board labeled SATA1. - Always populate the dark blue SATA0 and white SATA1 connectors before the light blue SATA4 and orange SATA5 connectors. - Connect a second SATA optical drive to the orange SATA5 connector. - Connect additional SATA hard drives to the next available (unpopulated) SATA connector on the system board in the following order: SATA0, SATA1, SATA5, SATA4. - Connect a diskette drive to the connector labeled FLOPPY. - Connect a media card reader to the USB connector labeled MEDIA. - The system does not support Parallel ATA (PATA) optical drives or PATA hard drives. - You may install either a third-height or a half-height drive into a half-height bay. - You must install guide screws to ensure the drive will line up correctly in the drive cage and lock in place.
-HP has provided extra guide screws installed on the interior of the chassis frame next to the power supply.
-The hard drive uses 6-32 isolation mounting guide screws.
-All other drives use M3 metric screws.
-The HP-supplied metric guide screws (1) are black.
-The HP-supplied 6-32 isolation mounting guide screws (2) are silver and blue.
+- The primary Serial ATA (SATA) hard drive must be connected to the dark blue SATA connector on the system board labeled SATA0. - Connect the first SATA optical drive to the white SATA connector on the system board labeled SATA1. - Connect additional SATA drives to the next available (unpopulated) SATA connector on the system board in the following order: SATA0, SATA1, SATA2, SATA3. - Always populate the dark blue SATA0 and white SATA1 connectors before the light blue SATA2 and orange SATA3 connectors. - Connect an optional external eSATA drive to the black ESATA connector on the system board. - Connect a diskette drive to the connector labeled FLOPPY. - Connect a media card reader USB cable to the USB connector on the system board labeled MEDIA.
+If the media card reader has a 1394 port, connect the 1394 cable to the 1394 PCI card. - The system does not support Parallel ATA (PATA) optical drives or PATA hard drives. - You may install either a third-height or a half-height drive into a half-height bay. - You must install guide screws to ensure the drive will line up correctly in the drive cage and lock in place.
+HP has provided extra guide screws installed on the chassis.
+The hard drive uses 6-32 isolation mounting guide screws, four of which are installed on the hard drive bracket under the access panel.
+All other drives use M3 metric screws, eight of which are installed on the diskette drive bracket under the access panel.
+The HP-supplied metric guide screws are black.
+The HP-supplied 6-32 isolation mounting guide screws are silver and blue.